State and Local Cybersecurity Grant Program

 • Migrate to the .gov internet domain

-Key Requirement: Create a Cybersecurity Plan
+Key Requirement: Cybersecurity Plan

 • Incorporate, to the extent practicable, any existing plans to protect against cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of, SLTs.